raspberrypilearning/slug/en/step_5.md

 Here is some code to start off the `move()` function.
 It **does not** work properly yet.

 + Copy this code into your function and run the program.
-We used the colour variable `white` for the slug, but if you chose a different variable name (e.g. `blue`), you will need to change the name in the code.
-Look at what happens to the slug.
+We used the colour variable `white` for the slug, so if you chose a different variable name, you will need make sure you're using the right name in the function.

 ```python
 def move():